sverweij/mscgen_js/src/script/README.md

 ## Scalable vector graphics
 As the default output format for the pictures we have chosen scalable vector graphics (svg):
-- For line drawings vector graphics are an obvious choice for diagramming
+- Vector graphics are an obvious choice for diagramming output as it contains mostly lines.
 - SVG works out of the box from most modern browsers
 - Converting (/ downgrading) vector graphics to raster graphic formats (like png, jpeg etc) is always possible.

 ## The scalable vector graphics skeleton
 =>> code in ```render/graphics/renderskeleton.js```

 We use the following structure for the svg

-desc (contains the source code that was used to generate the svg.
+- ```desc```- contains the source code that was used to generate the svg.
-Practical not only for debugging, but also to regenerate it when the source got lost)
+   This is practical not only for debugging, but also to reconstruct the original program.
-- ```defs```
+- ```defs``` - "definitions"
     - ```style``` - which contains the css defining default colors, fonts, line widths etc.
     - a list of ```marker```s - one for each of the arrow heads possible in sequence charts.
     - a ```g```roup containing all elements to be rendered: entities, arcs, inline expressions
 - The body ```g```roup.
 This consists of 5 groups, each of which represents a layer.
 The layers themselves contain nothing else than a reference (```use``` s) to the groups defined in ```defs/g```,